 Native plants, animals and birds make their home in this wetlands area.
 Purcell explained that many birders come to Eagle Marsh to spot waterfowl.

-There are 219 bird species that have been spotted at Eagle Marsh including tundra swan and tree swallows.
+More than 220 bird species have been spotted at Eagle Marsh including tundra swan, bald eagles, and tree swallows.
 No admission is charged.
-Call (260) 478 - 2515 for more information.
+Call (260) 478-2515 for more information or learn more here.

 Inside Fort Wayne

 Purcell included a few places within city limits that are good for bird spotting.
 The Rivergreenway is good “if you want to take a stroll,” she added.
 The Rivergreenway is classified as a ‘linear park,’ and it travels along the banks of Fort Wayne’s three rivers.
 It is 25 miles long and winds through Fort Wayne and New Haven.

 Purcell also recommended Franke Park, which is close to the Fort Wayne Children’s Zoo.
 (A map of Franke Park’s trails can be found here.)
 A bald eagle has been spotted in Franke Park; he likes to visit in the winter time when you might see him flying overhead.